Scheme: University Research Fellowship

 - The potential for ground breaking discoveries that can transform our society.

-- Such discoveries can foster a wider engagement in science and have a positive cultural impact.
+- Such discoveries also generate much interest and excitement, which both fosters wider interest in science and can have a positive cultural impact.